 Donors and dedicated funds have approached REDD+ performance-based payments in diverse ways, which has ultimately impacted the results and finance flowing.
-Table 3 summarises and compares across different bilateral and multilateral performance-based programmes.
-The size of programmes varies substantially from US\$61 million for multiple countries in the case of the German REDD+ Early Movers programme, to more than US\$1 billion in the case of the Amazon Fund.
+Table 3 summarizes and compares across different bilateral and multilateral performance-based programs.
+The size of programs varies substantially from US\$61 million for multiple countries in the case of the German REDD+ Early Movers program (which received additional support from Norway to extend the program to Colombia and Ecuador at the 20th session of the Conference of the Parties in Lima in December 2014), to more than US\$1 billion in the case of the Amazon Fund.
 And their scope varies from "jurisdictional" to more contained at local or sub-national level as in some of the REDD+ early mover cases.
 Several are in quite early stages of implementation, and much remains to be seen about how they will work in practice.